 Whereas many white supporters of the Smith regime regarded him as a communist, his stand was warmly appreciated by other native Rhodesians and by people abroad.
 The Kenyan government issued a stamp in 1979 in recognition of his service to Africa.
 Honorary doctorates from several American universities followed and he was nominated for the Nobel Prize.
 It is too early for a definitive judgement, but when the political, social and ecclesiastical histories of Sub-Saharan Africa are written his role will certainly be judged to have been very significant.
 After the civil war he returned to Zimbabwe for a few years before handing over to a native bishop.
 His stand on race was to prove very important for the Church in the whole of the country and it was recognised as a friend by the new government under President Mugabe, who several times publicly acknowledged what the Church and Irish Carmelites had done for his people.

-On his return home he lectured extensively and like many bishops found great joy in conferring confirmation.
-It is nice to know that there is at least one perk going with the office of bishop.
-His years in Africa and his delight in nieces, nephews, and later grand nieces and grandnephews gave him an ease with children, so that children and he could really enjoy the confirmation day.
+On his return home he lectured extensively and, like many bishops, found great joy in conferring Confirmation.
+It is nice to know that there is at least one perk going with the office of bishop!
+His years in Africa and his delight in nieces, nephews, and later grandnieces and grandnephews gave him an ease with children, so that children and he could really enjoy the Confirmation day.
 He took immense interest his own family and was immensely proud of their many achievements.

 Bishop Lamont was a very cultured man, sometimes too cultured perhaps for us here, especially when he quoted metaphysical poets and Shakespeare when we were having our cornflakes.
-He had a profound love for the Church was extremely pained to the point of becoming physically ill when reading negative reports on the Church.
+He had a profound love for the Church, was extremely pained to the point of becoming physically ill when reading negative reports on the Church.
 He was an assiduous reader of The Tablet in which his letters frequently appeared.
 He read the weekly Vatican newspaper, L’Osservatore Romano, with great care, sometimes leaving it conspicuously in our College community room with a page opened on an article he thought we should all read.
 He read constantly.
-He borrowed books, read them quickly, and unlike many a Carmelite, he returned them promptly.
+He borrowed books, read them quickly and, unlike many a Carmelite, he returned them promptly.

 Even though he and the Carmelite Order in the past may not always have seen things in the same light, he was very proud of his membership of the Order, and the Order was proud of him.
 It was his wish to be buried, not in episcopal robes, but in his Carmelite habit.
 He treasured the contemplative dimension of the Order.
-Particularly dear to him were daily Mass, the Liturgy of the Hours said in community, until weakness and his deafness made this impracticable.
-He loved the Rosary, frequent visits to the Blessed Sacrament and the Stations of the Cross.
+Particularly dear to him were daily Mass, the Liturgy of the Hours said in Community, until weakness and his deafness made this impracticable.
+He loved the Rosary, frequent visits to the Blessed Sacrament, and the Stations of the Cross.

-It was never easy to convince Bishop Lamont that he was wrong on practical matters, or on theological affecting the role of bishop.
+It was never easy to convince Bishop Lamont that he was wrong on practical matters, or on theology affecting the role of bishop.
 Though he was a great enthusiast for Vatican II and its teaching some, however, would find his interpretation of the Council’s doctrine on the episcopacy rather maximalist.